 (f) EDITOR: The Editor shall be responsible for publishing a periodical news-letter to be distributed to the general membership.

 (g) HISTORIAN: The Historian shall collect and preserve documents relating to the history of the organization and maintain such documents in official archives and shall make such narrative reports to the membership as the Board directs.

-(h) MEMBER-AT-LARGE: The Member-At-Large represents the interests and concerns of the general membership and receives all officer benefits.
-Members- At-Large may be asked to help other officers in his/her duties.
+(h) MEMBER-AT-LARGE: The Member-At-Large represents the interests and concerns of the general membership, attend meetings of the board and have full authority to make, second, discuss and vote on motions.
+Member- At-Large may be asked to help other officers in his/her duties.

 Section 3.
 All officers shall be elected for a term of one year with a term limit of two years.
 After a term limit of two years in a single position, members are allowed to run for a separate office.
 Officers may serve in the original capacity again after a 2-year hiatus.
 All officers shall serve without compensation.